Two Systems That Should Talk to Each Other But Don't

 How Automatum Connects the Systems

 Automatum acts as the integration layer between your CRM and all three cloud marketplaces.
 It receives marketplace events, normalizes them into a consistent data model, and syncs relevant data to Salesforce and HubSpot through native integrations.
-The sync is bidirectional: marketplace events flow into CRM, and CRM actions can trigger marketplace workflows.

 Making the Internal Case